Keywords

 • CiteScore: 3-year CiteScore of 2019-2022.
 It’s calculated based on the number of citations of all the articles published in the journal within the last three years.

-• Number of citations in WOS: The total number of times articles published in the journal were cited since journal’s inception.
+• Number of citations in WOS: The total number of times articles published in the journal were cited since the journal’s inception.

 • Number of citations in Scopus: The total number of times articles published in the journal were cited between 2019-2022.